 I've been IDed for buying wine, Brandy Beans, the Chocolate Liqueur Cherries, and the Boozy Assortment of Truffles.
 I tell people I'll be celebrating the 16th anniversary of my 21st birthday when asked how old I am.

 This had a less boozy flavor than the Truffle Mousse Pate.
 Neither the purchase of this nor the pate required me to show ID.

 So what you have here is a subtly spiced cake.
 There is a hint of smoky flavor, but that is where it ends.
 If you are wondering, yes, I tried the batter.
 I'm not saying you should do this.
 This is what we did as kids.
 I haven't died yet.
 And no, I'm not endorsing you do this.
 There is salmonella out there.

 So, I knew the bourbon flavor had to be brought in.
 Consider this cake BYOB- Bring Your Own Bourbon.

 The batter is thick, but not pound cake thick.

 I did modify the recipe a touch- I didn't use a Bundt pan.
 I chose mini cupcakes because I don't own a mini bundt pan.
 I also opted for the pecan cake filling.
 It would add a few more tablespoons of bourbon.

-The mini cupcakes took between 18-20 minutes which was a welcomed time savings as well.
+The mini cupcakes took between 18 and 20 minutes which was a welcomed time saving as well.